 This is a space for all things that inspire us and we hope will inspire you too.
 Have something you'd like us to cover or try?
 Just contact us!

 This weekend Dan and I built a raised wooden vegetable planter and we are looking forward to the experience and benefits of growing some of our own vegetables this summer.
 I wanted to share exactly how we made our wooden planter to take some of the guesswork out of you making yours.
 This is a very simple project to complete but does require the use of some power tools.
+This post will teach you how to build a raised planter box.

 I decided to make one 4’x8′ planter that is 11″ high (I outline the many reasons for choosing this size below).
 If this size makes sense for you as well, this is the exact material that I ordered.
 However, if you are looking for a different size for your property you can certainly still use the guideline below to determine what is best for your site and make your own custom planter.
 That’s the beauty of creating your own planter – it can be whatever size suits your needs!